Regional Enrichment Opportunities

 - Purposeful Activities

 The foundation for this series is exploring strategies and techniques for creating lesson plans based on children’s needs and interests.
 A variety of lesson plan formats will be shared along with activity ideas and ways to plan in a timely manner.
 Participants will learn different approaches to planning, including the use of themes and projects and how each can lead to quality learning for children.
 The final class in the series will bring all lesson planning pieces together with participants sharing their ideas, as well as challenges with lesson planning.
-This series is offered in the months of February, June and October.
+Contacts their Regional ECE office to participate.

 Leadership Best Practice Series

 This series is designed for individuals in child care management positions.
 Beginning with a review of the traits of a good leader and the four types of early childhood leaders, participants will self-reflect on their own leadership style.
 Using observational assessment as a tool for connecting professional development with staff retention rates and program quality will be covered.
 The essentials for building a dynamic team and strategies for mitigating and resolving conflicts will round out this series.
 Contacts their Regional ECE office to participate.